Hadrianutherae/Multithreaded-Java-WebServer/docs/README.md

 - [ ] Aborted requests leads to a short hang of the server -> more robustness measures
 - [ ] More HTTP headers...

+## Architecture
+The architecture is quite straigthforward and consists of two components.
+First, the server itself, which is managing the port, path, incoming requests and sockets, creating new Threads etc. Second, the request itself.
+The request object owns most of the functionality such as Mime-Type Checking, GZip transfer, Etags etc.

 ## Java Executable